DOCUMENTATION · v4.0

 The map supports undo and redo for node moves and soft deletes.

-Ctrl+Z - undo the last action (move or delete).
-Ctrl+Y or Ctrl+Shift+Z - redo.
 Del key - soft delete the currently selected workflow node.

 Node position changes are saved automatically to your layout.